 When it comes to land sports, the locals are as crazy about cricket as the British are about football.
 As the national sport, it’s ingrained into Bajans from birth—they eat, sleep, and breathe it.
 At any time of day, a game can be found, whether professional at the Kensington Oval or friendly on the beach.
 Per capita, there are more world-class cricket players from Barbados than any other country in the world.
 If golf is more your speed, Sandy Lane has three beautiful courses: The Old Nine, The Country Club, host of the 2006 World Cup, and the championship-style Green Monkey, designed by famed golf-course architect Tom Fazio.

 Looking for an unusual adventure?
 A trip to Harrison’s Cave is a must.
 Often regarded as the island’s top attraction, the crystallized limestone caverns are a testament to Mother Nature.
-The complex network of underground caves, streams, and waterfalls is at least 1.4 miles long; its largest cavern, the Great Hall, is some 50 feet tall.
+The complex network of underground caves, streams, and waterfalls is nearly one-and-a-half miles long; its largest cavern, the Great Hall, is some 50 feet tall.
 Check out all the wonders, including stalactites and stalagmites, by tram and on foot.

 Just minutes from Harrison’s Cave is Welchman Hall Gully, a tranquil nature reserve.
 Rumor has it the first grapefruit was created on the former plantation—the result of the cross-pollination of an orange and a pomelo, a fruit brought over by the Europeans from Asia.
 Orchid World is another must-see for nature lovers.
 A meandering path winds between coral, rock gardens, and gullies as hummingbirds and the soothing sound of running water add to the natural beauty of the terrain.

 On the northern end of the island, Barbados Wildlife Reserve is set within a mahogany woodland.
-Visitors mix and mingle with roaming green monkeys, colorful parrots, flamingos, and peacocks as the they move through their natural habitat.
-The Tourism Board recommends the Animal Flower Cave for the truly adventurous.
-Bring swimwear and relax in the pool that’s inside.
-Then, have lunch with a breathtaking view at the restaurant by the cliff.
-The rum tours at St. Nicholas Abbey, one of only three Jacobean style mansions remaining in the Western Hemisphere, is also on its list.
+Visitors mix and mingle with roaming green monkeys, colorful parrots, flamingos, and peacocks as they move through their natural habitat.
+Bring swimwear and relax in the pool at Animal Flower Cave, then have lunch with a breathtaking view at the restaurant by the cliff.
+The rum tours at St. Nicholas Abbey, one of only three Jacobean style mansions remaining in the Western Hemisphere, is also recommended.